Garbage Disposal Basics

 PORTLAND OR – VANCOUVER WA

 Garbage disposals are a great kitchen feature.
-They can help prevent your sink from backing up and you don’t have to worry if you accidentally drop food down the drain.
+They can be used to dispose of food waste when composting is not an option.
 However, if your garbage disposal isn’t properly maintained, it can break down and create clogs, resulting in costly plumbing repairs.

 Fortunately, most garbage disposal problems are easily preventable.
 Below are some easy garbage disposal tips you can use to help ensure your garbage disposal will work effectively for years to come.